Reactive Motion Generation on Learned Riemannian Manifolds: Discussion

 Robot learning has gained interest recently because of its potential to endow robots with a repertoire of motion skills to operate autonomously or assist humans in repetitive, precise, and risk-averse tasks.
 In this paper, we tackle the robot motion generation problem from a robot learning perspective, which involves modeling and reproducing motion skills such as picking, placing, etc. In practice, we may broadly classify motion generation techniques into two categories: Classic motion planners and movement primitives.
 The former generates obstacle-free continuous trajectories between start and goal configurations using search or sampling-based algorithms~\citep{Elbanhawi14:MotionPlanning,Mohanan18:DynamicMotPlan}.
 Movement primitives, in contrast, are a modular abstraction of robot movements, where a primitive represents an ``atomic action" or an ``elementary movement", which are often designed using robot learning techniques~\citep{Schaal03}.
 A relevant distinction between the aforementioned approaches is that motion planners require a precise description of the robot workspace to generate a continuous path to the goal, while movement primitives rely on observed motion patterns to encapsulate the desired trajectory without an explicit model of the environment.
 If an unseen obstacle shows up in the robot workspace, motion planners often need to replan the entire trajectory from scratch, while most movement primitives require to be retrained, unless they are provided with via-point passing features.
 We aim for a trade-off between these two categories: A learning-based reactive motion generation that generates robot movements resembling the observed motion patterns while avoiding obstacles on the fly.

-We resort to learning-from-demonstration (LfD) to build a model of robot motions, a technique in which the skill model is learned by encapsulating motion patterns from human demonstrations~\citep{Osa2018:Imitation}.
+Human movements often involve following geodesic paths, which are the most efficient and natural-looking paths.
+This is particularly true when completing tasks that require hand skills, such as reaching for an object.
+In these cases, individuals tend to take the path that minimizes the distance and energy required for the movement.
+This has been observed in different studies~\citep{GeodesicHumanMovement12Moon, GeodesicHumanMovement22Klein}.
+Therefore, we resort to learning-from-demonstration (LfD) to build a model of robot motions, a technique in which the skill model is learned by encapsulating motion patterns from human demonstrations~\citep{Osa2018:Imitation}.
 The current LfD approaches do not need an environment model and some can quickly adapt to settings with dynamic targets~\citep{Osa2018:Imitation, Ijspeert13:dmp, calinon2016:tutorial}.
 We can broadly identify three main groups of LfD approaches that use motion primitives as their building blocks.
 The first group explicitly considers the motion dynamics~\citep{Ijspeert13:dmp, MixtureOfAttractors2018:Manschitz}.
 The second group builds on probabilistic approaches that exploit demonstration variability for motion adaptation and control~\citep{Huang19:KMP, calinon2016:tutorial, paraschos2018:ProMP}.
 The last group uses neural networks as their skill model and focuses on robot motion generalization~\citep{Yunus2019:CNMPs, GoalConditionVAE2019:Osa}.
 Despite their significant contributions (see Section~\ref{sec:background}), several challenges are still open: Encoding and reproducing full-pose end-effector movements, skill adaptation to unseen or dynamic obstacles at both task and joint spaces, handling multiple-solution (a.k.a. multiple-mode) tasks in the aforementioned spaces, and generalization to unseen situations (e.g. new target poses), among others.